 Summer pre-sessional students should note that accommodation on Singleton Park campus is limited, and therefore you may be offered accommodation at the Student Village.
 There is a bus service which links the Student Village and Singleton Park.

-ICWS students should contact ICWS directly for more information about ICWS accommodation.
+The College, Swansea University students should contact The College directly for more information about The College, Swansea University accommodation.

-The SAS Housing Guide is an excellent introduction to the different types of accommodation available and explains the four main types of accommodation.
+The is an excellent introduction to the different types of accommodation available and explains the four main types of accommodation.
 The Students’ Union has also introduced a helpful guide to renting in Swansea.

 Staying with a host family can be a great way to experience British hospitality and culture for international students.
 This option is popular if you are looking to improve your language skills by speaking English with local people.